4 Types of Jockimo Slip-Resistant Glass

 GlassFrit™ is a process not unlike silk-screening.
 The antislip product is placed on the glass and baked onto the surface.
 This is an incredibly common technique across glass manufacturers.

 The result is transparent, and this is also rated for interiors and exteriors.
 The one note here is that it will eventually wear over time.
-Of particular concern for commercial spaces, that wearing process will speed up if it’s in a high-traffic area.
+Of particular concern for commercial spaces, is that the wearing process will speed up if it’s in a high-traffic area.

 GlassEtch™ uses a technique of acid etching.
 Portions of the glass surface are removed, resulting in varying depths of glass.
 Because this is a controlled process, the pattern etched into the glass is entirely customizable.